sheila-nicholson/game-lostInRCB/README.md

 two along the way, they just might be able to escape from the labyrinth that is Robert C. Brown Hall.
 That is, if they are not defeated by the many piles of books, vortexes that respawn the student's location, and the decelerating hidden smoke.

 Game Objective: Collect all reward items (A+ papers, coffees, beds) and exit the level.
 The game ends if the player is caught by the enemy or if their score becomes negative.

+An executable JAR file is already present in the 'Game' directory.

 ## To build: